CFN-softbio/VISION/backend/README.md

 ## Setup continued
 1. Install the `requirements.txt`: `pip install -r ./requirements.txt`
-2. Set up environment variable `SECRET_S3_KEY`, this key is required for S3 communication.
+2. Set up environment variable `ANTHROPIC_API_KEY`, this key is required for calling the default selected language models.
    This application requires a secret key to be stored as an environment variable.
-Otherwise, it will default to `./S3_secret_key.txt` unless a path is provided in `./VISION_0/Model3.0/program/S3_test/CustomS3.py`

    - **Windows:**
      1. Open Command Prompt or PowerShell.
      2. Run:
         ```cmd
-        setx SECRET_S3_KEY "your_secret_key_value"
+        setx ANTHROPIC_API_KEY "your_secret_key_value"
         ```
      3. You might have to restart your IDE for the changes to take effect.